Almost €50m in court fines not yet recovered

-A third of the value of fines imposed by the courts over the last six years has not been recovered, as yet.
+A third of the value of fines imposed by the courts over the last six years has not been recovered, as yet, writes Stephen Rogers.

 Some 462,000 fines were handed down, worth almost €147m, between January 2011 and December 2016.